-The brand has been using the MoEngage platform to run ‘Preparedness against COVID-19′ email campaigns.
+The brand has been using MoEngage’s AI-powered customer engagement platform to run ‘Preparedness against COVID-19′ email campaigns.
 The emails include a detailed infographic on various safety measures being implemented by the brand.
 Apart from comprehensive cleaning and regular staff checks, the brand is also offering free cancellation and faster refunds during these tough times.
 Treebo is leaving no stone unturned in reiterating their motto, ‘Guests First’, in every way possible.
 This campaign is now a week old and Treebo has reached 1 lakh users each day.

 Airbnb, one of the world’s largest online marketplace for people looking for accommodations is hit severely by COVID-19.
 If multiple reports at The Independent and Reuters are to be believed the hospitality giant is not only looking to shut its marketing spends which will save it 800 Mn dollars but also thinking of freezing all its hiring.